tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 Many of the fields can be set to "__default__"

 Note: State, Team and Type are all related to the Board.
 For any customizations to those fields do not use the "__default__" Board.
-Please provide the Board by name (This also applies to Custom Rules).
+Please provide the Board by name (This also applies to Dispatcher Rules).

 Dispatcher Rules
 -----------------------------------------------